robinyoon-dev/disaster-msg-project/README.md

-# disaster-msg-project
+# disaster-msg-project(in progress)
 This project is a website that displays the status of disaster text message alerts in South Korea.

+Start date: June 17, 2023.